Bempedoic acid Patient Tips

 - No dosage adjustments are recommended based on advanced age.
 No differences in safety or effectiveness were observed between patients 65 years and older, and younger patients.
 However, greater sensitivity in older patients cannot be ruled out.

-- Dosing changes of bempedoic acid are not needed when administered with atorvastatin (Lipitor) or rosuvastatin (Crestor), according to the manufacturer.
+- Dosing changes of bempedoic acid are not recommended when administered with atorvastatin (Lipitor) or rosuvastatin (Crestor), according to the manufacturer, but you may NOT be able to use bempedoic acid with some other statins.
+Check with your doctor.

 3. Downsides